Compressing Hypergraphs using Suffix Sorting: HyperCSA

-We test each edge at a position $i \in S(v_{m})$ individually by traversing $\Psi^k[i]$ if the set $\{\Psi^k[i] : k = 0, 1, \dots \}$ contains the other nodes of the query.
-We sorted the query because the nodes will appear in the same order in the edge as in the sorted query.
+We test each edge at a position $i \in S(v_{m})$ individually if the set $\{\Psi^k[i] : k = 0, 1, \dots \}$ contains the position of the other nodes of the query.
+We sorted the query because we traverse $\Psi^k[i]$ and the nodes will appear in the same order in the edge as in the sorted query.
 However, the edge is allowed to contain more nodes than the query.
-When the last node of the query $v_{m -1 \mod k}$ is found in an edge, we can output the edge as valid result.
-Note that we partially decompressed the edge for checking the nodes, so we only need to decompress the rest of the edge.
+When the last node of the query $v_{m -1 \mod k}$ is found in an edge, we can output the edge as a valid result.
+Note that we partially decompressed the edge for checking the nodes, so we only need to decompress the remaining nodes of the edge.

-Due to the construction of $T$, we have multiple conditions to abort and discard an edge: \begin{enumerate} \item When $\Psi^l[i] = i$ for $l\in\mathbb{N}$ before we found all nodes of the query. \item If the current node $rank_D(\Psi^l[i], 1)$ is higher than the next node of the query, except if the next node of the query is the lowest node of the query. \item If we are at the index $j$ with $\Psi[j] < j$ for the edge and the next node of the query is not the lowest node. \item If we look for the lowest node of the query, we are at position $j = \Psi^l[i]$ with $\Psi[j] < j$ and the node $rank_D(\Psi^{l+1}[i], 1)$ is greater than the node of the query. \end{enumerate} All these discard conditions origin in the sorting of the nodes of an edge and the cyclic structure of $\Psi$.
+We have multiple conditions to abort and discard an edge: \begin{enumerate}[nolistsep] \item If $\Psi^l[i] = i$ for $l\in\mathbb{N}$ before we found all nodes of the query. \item If the current node $rank_D(\Psi^l[i], 1)-1$ is higher than the next node of the query, except if the next node of the query is the lowest node of the query. \item If we are at the L-type position $j$ with $\Psi[j] < j$ for the edge and the next node of the query is not the lowest node. \item If we look for the lowest node of the query, we are at position $j = \Psi^l[i]$ with $\Psi[j] < j$, and the node $rank_D(\Psi^{l+1}[i], 1)-1$ is greater than the node of the query. \end{enumerate} All these discard conditions originate from the order of the nodes in an edge and the cyclic structure of $\Psi$.